Model structures on the category of complexes of quiver representations: Introduction

-The representation theory of quivers is probably one of the most fruitful parts of modern representation theory because of its various links to other mathematical subjects.
-Let $\Rep(\mathcal{Q}, \mathcal{G})$ be the category of $\mathcal{G}$-valued representations of quiver $\mathcal{Q}$, where $\mathcal{G}$ is a Grothendieck category.
-There is an interesting question: 'How homological properties in $\mathcal{G}$ carry over to $\Rep(\mathcal{Q}, \mathcal{G})$?'
-In series of papers Enochs, et al presented descriptions for projective, injective and flat object of $\Rep(\mathcal{Q}, \mathcal{G})$ with respect to their local properties.
+The representation theory of quivers is probably one of the most fruitful parts of modern representation theory.
+By now, a number of remarkable connections to other algebraic topics have been discovered, in particular to Lie algebras, Hall algebras and quantum groups and more recently to cluster algebras.
+Let $Rep(\mathcal{Q}, \mathcal{A})$ be the category of $\mathcal{A}$-valued representations of quiver $\mathcal{Q}$, where $\mathcal{A}$ is an abelian category.
+There is an interesting question in \cite{HJ1} 'How homological properties in $\mathcal{A}$ carry over to $Rep(\mathcal{Q}, \mathcal{A})$?'
+In series of papers Enochs, et al presented descriptions for projective, injective and flat object of $Rep(\mathcal{Q}, \mathcal{A})$ with respect to their local properties.
 See \cite{EE, EER09, EOT}.
-In \cite{EHHS}, Eshraghi, et al. studied the cotorsion pair in $\Rep(\mathcal{Q},R)$.
-They showed that in certain conditions, a complete cotorsion pair in $\Mod R$ can be given a complete cotorsion pair in $\QR$ and vice versa.
-Recently in \cite{HJ} Holm and Jorgensen extend this result about module-valued quiver representations to general $\mathcal{M}$-valued representations where $\mathcal{M}$ is an abelian category.
-We follow this result and focus on the study of complete cotorsion pair in the category of complexes of representations of quivers.
-So we start by a complete cotorsion pair in $\C(\mathcal{G})$ and induce two complete cotorsion pairs in $\C(\Rep(\mathcal{Q}, \mathcal{G}))$.
-This result is akin to a result by Gillespie, see \cite[Corollary 3.8]{Gil04}.
-We also show that compatibility in $\C(\mathcal{G})$ can be transferred to these cotorsion pairs.
+In \cite{EHHS}, Eshraghi, et al. studied the cotorsion pair in $Rep(\mathcal{Q},R)$.
+They showed that in a certain conditions, a complete cotorsion pair in $\Mod R$ can be given a complete cotorsion pair in $\QR$ and vice versa.
+Recently in \cite{HJ1} Holm and J\o rgensen extend this result about module-valued quiver representations to general $\mathcal{M}$-valued representations where $\mathcal{M}$ is an abelian category.
+Now let $\mathcal{Q}$ be an acyclic finite quiver and set $\mathcal{M}=C(\mathcal{A})$, the category of complexes of $\mathcal{A}$, then we have such cotorsion pairs in the category of $Rep(\mathcal{Q},C(\mathcal{A}))$, since $C(Rep(\mathcal{Q},\mathcal{A}))=Rep(\mathcal{Q},C(\mathcal{A}))$.
+We follow these results and focus on the study of Hovey pair in the category of complexes of representations of quivers.
+So we start by a Hovey pair in $C(\mathcal{A})$ and induce two Hovey pairs in $C(Rep(\mathcal{Q}, \mathcal{A}))$, see Theorem \ref{prop 32}.